 Yes, our course uses images, photos and videos to help you understand.
 If you need an interpreter we can help you, and some of our trainers speak multiple languages.

 You only pay a minimum of $1000 to start.
-You can then pay the rest in installments of $1000.
+You can then pay the rest in installments.

 The construction industry is constantly changing.
 Every year there are new laws and regulations introduced for safety, sustainability or business.
 Technology also changes the way we paint.
 New products and materials mean we need to learn new skills and methods to stay up-to-date.
 Completing this course ensures you are completely up-to-date with all the latest techniques and safety information.
 It will help you become more professional, your business more profitable, and could save your life!